Nursing Courses: Fall 2024

 6 Credit Hour(s)

 This course prepares students with the knowledge and skills in leadership, communication, interprofessional teamwork and quality improvement systems that are necessary to provide quality health care.
 Group dynamics and group processes are examined.
 The course emphasizes ethical and critical thinking/clinical reasoning skills used to initiate and maintain effective working relationships, and develop conflict resolution strategies in professional practice.
 Leadership theory and management functions in contemporary nursing practice will be explored.
 This course enhances nurses' ability to manage themselves and others effectively within the context of change occurring within the healthcare system.
-Offered in a web-enhanced format.
+Offered in hybrid or distance education format.
 Lecture 60 instructional hours (4 credits); External learning experiences, 60 hours (2 credits).
 Prerequisites: RN Licensure, majors only, NUR 315.
 Corequisite: NUR 417L.
 (UG)

 NUR 417L: Professional Nursing Practice II Lab